Quirijn Maurits Rudolph Ver Huell: Ambon revolt of 1817

-On 15 May 1817 an indigenous leader, by the pseudonym Pattimura, of the people of the island of Saparua, east of Ambon Island, in what is now the Indonesian province of Maluku, started a revolt against the Dutch colonial government.
+On 15 May 1817 an indigenous leader Thomas Matulessy, by the pseudonym Pattimura, of the people of the island of Saparua, east of Ambon Island, in what is now the Indonesian province of Maluku, started a revolt against the Dutch colonial government.
 The Dutch Fort Duurstede was taken the next day by the insurgents.
 The Resident, Johannes Rudolph van den Berg, his wife, three of his four children, and their governess, and 19 Dutch soldiers of the garrison, were killed.
 The only survivor was the fourth child, Jean Lubbert, five years at the time.
 (Note: The child was later found again and handed over to Ver Huell, who took care that it was returned to its grandparents.)
 The massacre caused great outrage among the Dutch colonists.
 But a hastily assembled punitive expedition was easily defeated by the insurgents.
 The Governor-General Godert van der Capellen (Note: Van der Capellen was actually one member of a triumvirate, the so-called Commissioners-General of the Dutch East Indies, that was sent out by the Dutch king to take over the government of the Indies from the British Lieutenant-Governor of Java, John Fendall Jr. under the provisions of the Anglo-Dutch Treaty of 1814.) sacked the Dutch officials he considered responsible for the unrest through misrule and ordered Rear-Admiral Buyskes (Note: The same who had been Ver Huell's boss on the 1807 voyage to the Indies.) to mount an expedition to restore order on Saparua.
 (Note: The expeditionary force comprised about 500 Dutch colonial infantry soldiers, and about 1500 Alfoers, and other auxiliary troops, among which a number of impressed Ternate recruits, whose reliability was questionable, and mercenaries from Tidore.
 The native troops were led by the princes Toesan and Kimelaha Doekimi.
 They used war proas, called corra-corras for their transportation and landing operations.
 And several Dutch warships, among which the ship of the line Admiraal Evertsen under command of acting captain Ver Huell, who had been first officer until the untimely death of captain, D.H.
 Dietz, who died in office.)